-Waiver of Documentation of the Consent Process - Screening, Recruiting, and Determining Eligibility
+Waiver of Documentation of the Consent Process - Screening, Recruiting, and Determining Eligibility informed consent requirements for emergency use of a test article."

 - The investigator will obtain information through oral or written communication with the prospective subject or legally authorized representative, or - The investigator will obtain identifiable private information or identifiable biospecimens by accessing records or stored identifiable biospecimens. - The research is not regulated by the US FDA.